 Ways to bridge the Tech Skills Gap

-Here are the top six ways to bridge the technical skills gap:
+Here are the top six ways to bridge the technology skills gap:

 While upskilling means developing existing skills, reskilling helps employees develop new skills set to move across specific roles in the organization.
 Businesses can build on such current and future job requisitions to develop possible targeted training in a particular role.